 Here are three benefits of getting a Bachelor’s Degree in Nursing:

-- It opens more doors.
 Having a BSN degree simply gives you more employment options, especially if you want to work for one of New York State’s top hospitals.
 According to Amanda, “this degree has been a prerequisite to landing an interview at one of these facilities for many years.”

-- There are more opportunities to specialize.
 Getting your BSN can put you on the right track to developing the advanced clinical skills needed to become specialized in a certain area.
 Since this degree will give you access to more jobs, you’ll have more opportunities to try different specialties.
 Then once you decide what you want to pursue, a Master’s degree will be another option available to you.

-- It offers greater career advancement.
 If you want to pursue any type of leadership position, a BSN is typically a requirement for advancement.
 “In an increasingly complex landscape, this designation is a testament to your commitment to the highest levels of safety, quality, and patient satisfaction,” explains Amanda.